-MTC-Broadspectrum commenced operating Parklea Correctional Centre (the Centre) on the 31 March 2019 on behalf of Corrective Services NSW.
+MTC-Broadspectrum operates Parklea Correctional Centre (the Centre) on behalf of Corrective Services NSW.
 The information below will help you prepare to visit the Centre if you have never visited before, and give you information about changes if you previously visited the Centre before it was operated by MTC-Broadspectrum.

 If you have any questions please call the Visits line on (02) 8676 7999, 8:15am to 3:45pm, Monday to Friday.
 The Visits line is closed on public holidays.

 Below is some general information about visiting the Centre.
 For more comprehensive visits information, consult the Corrective Services NSW visitor information.